kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-4.md

 ```

 ## Single Page for Portfolio
-So WordPress is following the WordPress template hierarchy but since we have a different layout for our player page, we need to created a new template.
+WordPress is following the WordPress template hierarchy but since we have a different layout for our player page, we need to created a new template.

 We need it to go to a different single template, one that we will build now.
-This `single.php` page will be just for our portfolio section.

 ### single-portfolio.php
-Create a single page template just for porfolio pieces
+Create a single page template for porfolio pieces

 Save `page-full-width.php` as `single-portfolio.php`